segmentio/segment-docs/src/connections/destinations/catalog/braze/index.md

 | `address.country` | `country`   |
 | `gender`          | `gender`    |

 All other traits (except their [reserved keys](https://www.braze.com/documentation/Platform_Wide/#reserved-keys)) will be sent to Braze as custom attributes.
-You can send arrays as trait values but not nested objects.
+You can send an array of strings as trait values but not nested objects.

 ## Track